Jimmy Dunn (footballer, born 1900): Club career

-Dunn, born in Glasgow and nicknamed "ginger" due to the colour of his hair, started his senior career in 1920 when Hibernian signed him from his local Junior side St Anthony's.
-He stayed eight years with the Edinburgh club (304 matches, 103 goals in the Scottish Football League and Scottish Cup) helping them to consecutive Scottish Cup finals in 1923 and 1924, although he collected a runners-up medal on each occasion.
+Dunn, born in Glasgow and nicknamed "ginger" due to his hair, started his senior career in 1920 when Hibernian signed him from his local Junior side St Anthony's.
+He stayed eight years with the Edinburgh club (304 matches, 103 goals in the Scottish Football League and Scottish Cup), helping them to consecutive Scottish Cup finals in 1923 and 1924.
+However, he collected a runner-up medal on each occasion.

 Dunn joined Everton immediately after his Wembley escapades and played with the Merseyside club for the next 7 seasons.
-He won a Second Division championship and Football League championship with the Toffees in consecutive seasons (1931 and 1932) and was part of their FA Cup winning side of 1933, scoring in the final itself.
+He won a Second Division championship and Football League championship with the Toffees in consecutive seasons (1931 and 1932) and was part of their FA Cup-winning side of 1933, scoring in the final itself.

 After scoring 49 goals in 155 matches for Everton, he left Goodison Park in 1935 for Exeter City, becoming the Grecians record signing in the process.
 He joined Runcorn the following year before retiring into a coaching role.